volue-wth-devops-with-git/wth-team2/Application/readme.md

 new comment from Victor
 new comment from Jacek

-this and this to check
+this and this to check second one